How Teamwork Improves Intelligence

 There is growing evidence to show that amongst all the many valued skills such as communication and problem-solving, an increasing number of employers are looking to hire people with strong teamwork skills.
 Collaboration as a skill is becoming more valued in many sectors, from finance to healthcare.
 This suggests that teamwork skills are important to learn not only for improved intelligence and performance but to specifically show potential employers capabilities in collaboration as well.Improving Intelligence

 The study is strong evidence that emotional intelligence is connected with a person’s ability to work well with others in a team.
 Any area of life from work to personal situations can benefit from this improved ability to collaborate.
-Hopefully we will have new tools in the future to better identify those individuals who need teamwork and collaboration skills training, which can then enhance their intelligence for even better performance in future team projects.Business energy with a difference
+Hopefully we will have new tools in the future to better identify those individuals who need teamwork and collaboration skills training, which can then enhance their intelligence for even better performance in future team projects.Business Energy With a Difference from Purely Energy

 - New Foods for Intelligence